Jay1503333/Vault-Privacy-Policy/privacy-policy.md

-Privacy Policy for Vault
+# Privacy Policy for Vault

-Last updated: [12/23/2025]
+**Last updated:** December 23, 2025

-Overview
+## Overview
 Vault is a privacy-focused application designed to securely store photos and videos using encryption on your device.
 Your privacy is a core principle of the app.
-Vault is designed so that we cannot access, view, or recover your encrypted content.
+Vault is designed so that **we cannot access, view, or recover your encrypted content**.

-Information We Collect
+## Information We Collect
-Vault does not collect, transmit, or store your personal photos, videos, or vault passwords on our servers.
+Vault does **not** collect, transmit, or store your personal photos, videos, or vault passwords on any developer-controlled servers.

 Specifically:
-We do not collect media content.
+- We do **not** collect media content
-We do not collect passwords or recovery keys.
+- We do **not** collect passwords or recovery keys
-We do not collect personal identifiers such as name, email address, or contacts.
+- We do **not** collect personal identifiers such as name, email address, or contacts

-Data Stored on Your Device
+## Data Stored on Your Device
-Vault stores the following locally on your device:
+Vault stores the following **locally on your device**:
-Encrypted photos and videos you choose to store in the app Encrypted vault metadata required for app functionality App settings (such as backup preferences)
+- Encrypted photos and videos you choose to store in the app
+- Encrypted vault metadata required for app functionality
+- App settings (such as backup preferences)

 All sensitive content is encrypted at rest on your device.

-Encryption & Security
+## Encryption & Security
 Vault uses modern cryptographic techniques to encrypt your data locally.

-Encryption keys are derived from passwords you provide and/or a recovery key you generate.
+- Encryption keys are derived from passwords you provide and/or a recovery key you generate
-Vault cannot recover lost passwords or recovery keys.
+- Vault cannot recover lost passwords or recovery keys
-If you lose your password and recovery key, your data cannot be accessed.
+- If you lose your password and recovery key, your data cannot be accessed

 You are responsible for safeguarding your password and recovery key.

-Backups & Data Export
+## Backups & Data Export
-Vault allows you to export encrypted backups of your data to a location you choose (such as a folder on your device or a cloud-synced folder).
+Vault allows you to export encrypted backups of your data to a location you choose, such as a folder on your device or a cloud-synced folder.

 Important notes:
-Backups are created only when you explicitly initiate them or enable automatic backup.
+- Backups are created only when you explicitly initiate them or enable automatic backup
-Backups remain encrypted.
+- Backups remain encrypted
-We do not receive or store your backup data.
+- We do not receive or store your backup data

-Subscriptions & Payments
+## Subscriptions & Payments
 Vault may offer optional premium features via a subscription.

-Payments and subscriptions are processed by Google Play Billing.
+- Payments and subscriptions are processed by **Google Play Billing**
-Vault does not collect or store payment information.
+- Vault does not collect or store payment information
-Subscription status is used only to enable or disable premium features.
+- Subscription status is used only to enable or disable premium features

 You can manage or cancel your subscription through your Google Play account.

-Data Sharing
+## Data Sharing
-Vault does not sell, share, or transmit your personal data to third parties.
+Vault does **not** sell, share, or transmit your personal data to third parties.

 The app does not include:
-Advertising SDKs
+- Advertising SDKs
-Analytics SDKs that collect personal data
+- Analytics SDKs that collect personal data
-Third-party trackers
+- Third-party tracking technologies

-Data Deletion
+## Data Deletion
 You control your data.

-You may delete content from within the app at any time.
+- You may delete content from within the app at any time
-Uninstalling the app removes all locally stored data.
+- Uninstalling the app removes all locally stored data
-Because data is encrypted and stored locally, we cannot recover it after deletion.
+- Because data is encrypted and stored locally, we cannot recover it after deletion

-Children’s Privacy
+## Children’s Privacy
 Vault is not designed for use by children under the age of 13.
 We do not knowingly collect personal information from children.

-Changes to This Policy
+## Changes to This Policy
 This Privacy Policy may be updated from time to time.
 Changes will be reflected by updating the “Last updated” date at the top of this policy.

-Contact
+## Contact
 If you have questions about this Privacy Policy, you may contact the developer at:

-Email: [jausmus15@yahoo.com]
+**Email:** jausmus15@yahoo.com